-Theta has one discrete file system: theta-fs0 used for project data.
+Theta has three discrete file systems for project data: theta-fs0, Grand, and Eagle.
 Theta-fs0 is an Intel Enterprise Edition Lustre parallel file system mounted as /lus-projects or /projects.
+Grand and Eagle are 100 PB Lustre file systems mounted as /grand and /eagle respectively.

-Theta also shares a GPFS home file system with Mira, mira-home.
-The home file system is mounted as /home, and should generally be used for small files and any binaries to be run on the XC40.
+Theta also shares a GPFS home file system with Cooley, called mira-home.
+The home file system is mounted as /home, and should generally be used for small files and any binaries to be run on Theta.
 The performance of this file system is reasonable, but using it for intensive I/O from the compute nodes is discouraged because I/O from the compute nodes uses the project data file systems, which are fast parallel systems and have far more storage space and greater I/O performance than the home directory space.

 The Mira home file system is regularly backed up to tape and has snapshot capability.
 The data file system is not backed up.
 It is the user’s responsibility to ensure that copies of any critical data on the data file system have either been archived to tape or stored elsewhere.